kbiakov/CodeView-Android/README.md

 * Inconsolata
 * Monaco

-## Used By
+## Used by
-List of apps on Play Store where this library ised.
+List of apps on Play Store where this library used.
 Ping me if you want to be here too!

 Icon | Application
 ------------ | -------------